Showcasing Hibiscus, the spectacular quacking cat!

 - Some skittish cats may remain reserved, while others may express their trust and affection in a variety of ways.

-- Once comfortable, Hibiscus loves to play!
+- Hibiscus loves to play!
 Wand toys, string toys, laser points, anything she can chase and show off her hunting skills.
+She especially likes small toys (like mice) that she can carry in her mouth to showcase her “kill”!

 - Hibiscus is a toothless girl, which made her realize the joys of Churu tubes and wet food.
 Though, don’t be fooled, she loves her dry food!
 It just may be the key to winning her over…